 Giphy GIF Maker – GIFs, or animated images, have become very popular in online campaigns, as they can be extremely engaging.
 Giphy is the most popular online library of GIFs, and the Maker allows you to create your own from video files and Youtube links.
 For example, if you’ve just uploaded a Youtube video to promote your campaign, you can also create a GIF as new content for your promotion.

 WeVideo – WeVideo is an online video editor that allows you to capture, create, view and share your movies at up to 4K resolution.
 Its free version offers a publish time of 5 minutes per month and 1GB of cloud storage.

 Creatives Without Borders – Creatives Without Borders is an interesting nonprofit startup collective that connects designers with nonprofit associations in need of their expertise.

 Facebook for Nonprofits – Facebook for Nonprofits can help you use Facebook to raise awareness of your campaigns, reach a new audience, raise funds and access resources.

 Twenrich – Twenrich allows you to analyse your Twitter followers through keywords and discover the most influential ones.
 By entering a keyword, you’ll get a detailed analysis showing which of your followers are best placed to help spread the word and generate interest for your campaign.

-Social Mention – Social Mention offers real-time social media search and analysis to help you find what people are saying about you across the web.
+Brand Mentions – Brand Mentions offers real-time social media search and analysis to help you find what people are saying about your brand across the web.

 Google Alerts – Google Alerts can send you notifications about particular topics or keywords that are relevant to your campaign.